PGelss/scikit_tt/README.md

 ```
 implicit_euler ....... implicit Euler method for linear differential equations in the TT format
+errors_impl_euler .... compute approximation errors of the implicit Euler method
 trapezoidal_rule ..... trapezoidal rule for linear differential equations in the TT format
+errors_trapezoidal ... compute approximation errors of the trapezoidal rule
 adaptive_step_size ... adaptive step size method for linear differential equations in the TT format
 ```